What is Irish stick fighting?

 If you live in Ireland and have never encountered or heard about people practising the art, it is not a surprise.
 The resurgence of interest in the practice is relatively new and only a handful of people have kept their art alive (one that I am personally aware of) along with a certain culture of secrecy inherited from the days of the factions.
 If you do hear about someone who still knows how to use a shillelagh in the traditional manner please do tell me!
 Such unique knowledge must be preserved before it is lost.

 The Antrim stick is as its name implies a style of stick fighting from County Antrim in Northern Ireland.
 The family tradition gets it back to the mid 19th century when a famous stick fighter from the region nicknamed “Tickety-boo” used it but it is possible that the style is, in fact, much older.
 The style was kept alive by the Ramsey family.

 Tickety-boo supposedly used a four-foot staff, although the style has no preference for stick length, as far as it can be handled comfortably and quickly, and can even be as small as two feet.
-The engaging guard is used in a fashion which is amply described in the historical sources, by holding the stick up one handed with the thumb extended on the stick and the lower part protecting the elbow.
+The main engaging guard is used in a fashion which is amply described in the historical sources, by holding the stick up one handed with the thumb extended on the stick and the lower part protecting the elbow.
 The use of the lower end in this manner is so common in Irish stick that it is mentioned in nearly every description of it, and O’Donnaill even gives us a name for it in his dictionary: cumhdaigh.
-The offhand protects the plexus and the strikes are mostly made in a “punching” motion instead of a follow through.
-It, in fact, uses many mechanics common to old bare knuckle boxing.
+The offhand protects the plexus and the ribs, and can be used to punch, grab or gouge.